 Passenger Safety

 A teen likely will want to have their friends as passengers.
 With each passenger added to the car, the level of possible distractions increases.
-For the safety of themselves and their friends, the teen needs to prioritize safe driving.
+To reduce distractions and lower the risk of a crash, teens should limit passengers, especially during their first months of driving.
+For their safety and their friends, the teen needs to prioritize safe driving.
 Parents can explain that conversations and gossip can wait until they are safely parked.
 The teen’s well-being is more important than trying to keep up with the conversations in the back seat.
 For a young driver, managing the distractions caused by passengers is crucial for maintaining focus and safety on the road.

 Car Maintenance